marianabritoazevedo/data-structure-ii/network_with_wikipedia/README.md

 __Degree__

 The first metric, referring to the degree, can be seen in the figure below.
-The figure shows only the labels for nodes with degree above 1000
+The figure shows only the labels for nodes with degrees above 1000, and it is possible to see that most of the nodes with high values for degrees refer to some previous edition of the world cup.

 <p align="center">
   <img src="./img/degree_centrality.png">